 Can I limit access to some areas in my repository?

 Who will manage who has access to what?

 How will the board of directors access data?

 Google drive, One Drive, DropBox, etc, are all valid starting points.
 Do your research on pricing as it tends to hike fast with added users and functionality.

 As for the hiring process, this is imperative to allow your organization to scale, to build the right culture and keep you safe from legal lawsuits.
 The best advice I can give you is to copycat the process from other entrepreneurs you look up to.

-Budgeting is boring, daunting, and as enjoyable as sticking a fork in your eye.
+Budgeting is boring, daunting, and as enjoyable as sticking a fork in the eye.
 Maybe less enjoyable.
-But going about without budgeting is just like Scuba diving, without an oxygen gauge.
-It might work in very few cases, but in most cases, will end up in disaster.
+But going about without budgeting is just like scuba diving, without an oxygen gauge.
+It might work in very few cases, but in most cases, it will end up in a disaster.

 Super cool office or better-paid team?

 Unlike a very detailed business plan that is worthless, the budget should be monitored to see if the reality and plan converge or the gap is too large this way or another.
 If the gap is too big, it’s time to plan again and possibly introduce some changes.

 4. Hire the L.A. team